I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 Overview

 You get to pick one of four playable characters: Mickey Mouse, Minnie Mouse, Donald Duck, or Goofy^Does he have a last name?
 I'm not caught up with the lore..
-You will be playing aganist the three characters you didn't choose, along with Pete, who will also be joining the competition.*If you beat Quest Mode four times, you can play as him as well!
+You will be playing aganist the three characters you didn't choose, along with Pete, who will also be joining the competition.*If you beat Quest Mode four times, you can choose to play as him as well!

 After the intro cutscene, you are immediately thrown into the overworld.
 You are given a coin case, capable of holding six coins -- along with one of the coins you need, for free!
 Your goal is to collect the remaining five coins from other participants, buildings, or other events.
 How exactly you get these coins depends on who or what you play: